 - Black Pepper Tofu

-Tofu marinated in a sesame-ginger sauce with fresh veggies and grain of choice.
+Vegan Tofu Poke Bowl features marinated tofu in a sesame-ginger sauce with fresh veggies and grain of choice.
 Perfect for lunch, dinner or make ahead meals, and can be whipped up in as little as 20 minutes.
 Marinade adapted from Anne Burrell of Food Network.